shaspitz/arb-bot/README.md

 ## TODOs
  - general cleanup of documentation
  - Once all the below points are completed.. fork this repo into a private one which will contain arb strategies that should not be shared.
-Then can remove TODOs
+Then can remove some of these TODOs from public repo **ARB-BOT-DELUXE**
  - Port over JS to TS.
+ - Verify bot works and can subscribe to on-chain events in sim.
+Along with tests running.
+ - Everything is fully commented
  - move some of the code (like bot.js and helpers) into an src folder.
  - Figure out unexpectidely small profits from tests.
 Prob has to do with high gas fees and high slippage in making one large transaction in one DEX.
  - Make bot.js consider more than just swaps between two hardcoded token addresses.